jcfitzpatrick12/spectre/README.md

 ### **Features**
 - 💻 Intuitive CLI tool
+- 🐳 Simple installation with Docker
 - 🛰️ Wide receiver support
 - 💾 Live recording of radio spectrograms and I/Q data
 - ⚙️ Flexible, configurable data capture
-- 🐳 Containerised backend
 - 🔧 Developer-friendly and extensible

 ## Solar Radio Observations ☀️
-As a glimpse of what `spectre` can do, here are some recorded observations of the huge X9.0 solar flare on October 3rd 2024.
-The figure below compares a `spectre` spectrogram (second panel) captured in the West End of Glasgow using an SDRPlay RSP1A, to that observed by a [CALLISTO](https://e-callisto.org/) spectrometer stationed in Egypt, Alexandria (top panel).
+As a glimpse of what `spectre` can do, here are some recorded radio observations of the huge X9.0 solar flare which occurred on October 3rd 2024.
+The figure below compares a `spectre` spectrogram (second panel) captured in the West End of Glasgow, to that observed by a [CALLISTO](https://e-callisto.org/) spectrometer stationed in Egypt, Alexandria (top panel).

 ![Solar flare observations comparison](docs/gallery/comparison.png)